tristingreenstein/Social-Media-Web-Application/README.md

 ###### Notifications:
 Users will be notified through email and or browser for comments or shares on an existing post.
 Users can turn on or off notifications on publication of posts.
-###### Private Messaging(If time allows it):
-Users will be able to contact other registered members outside of their posts in a private interface.
-Users' messages will be stored in the database and retrieved for interaction.
 ## Languages/Frameworks
 React.js
 REST API